grisaitis/grisait.is-copy/_posts/2019-01-21-online-markdown-editors-and-github-pages.md

 title: Online Markdown Editors and GitHub Pages
 ---

- Online Markdown Editors and GitHub Pages

 When I started blogging with Jekyll and GitHub Pages, I thought the best approach to writing and drafting posts was to use a markdown editor.
 My thought process went:
 1. Jekyll posts have to be markdown-formatted
-3. Lots of people use markdown editors, it seems
+2. Lots of people use markdown editors, it seems
-4. Many editors offer GitHub integration, with Pages sites in mind
+3. Many editors offer GitHub integration, with Pages sites in mind

 Basically, I'm not fluent in markdown syntax -- the language for formatting these documents with headers, sections, etc. -- and neither do I want to be.
 And I'd also like to avoid making git commits, managing folders with drafts, and other technical things.
 I just want to write, which is enough work as it is.